 The death of a loved one is a traumatic experience at the best of times.
+Wills are essential.
 If your loved one dies without a Will, then their assets are distributed according to law, which may not accord with their wishes.
 (See this article for more details.)

 Many clients confuse a Power of Attorney and a Will.
 A Power of Attorney only operates whilst the donor of the power is alive – it ceases to have any effect from the moment of their death.
 Conversely, a Will has no effect unless and until the Will maker (‘testator’, if male, ‘testatrix’, if female) has died.